-- 9.1 Subject to the applicant/owner first entering into a planning obligation under Section 106 of the Town and Country Planning Act 1990 on terms drafted by the Solicitor to the Council to secure: - Financial contributions to provide for satisfactory mitigation of the 'in combination' effects that the increase in residential units on the site would cause through increased recreational disturbance on the Solent and Southampton Water, Portsmouth Harbour, and the Solent and Dorset Coast Special Protection Areas; - Financial contribution of £95,774.00 toward the provision of off-site affordable housing provision; and, - Traffic Regulation Order for highways to extend the speed reduction along Ranvilles Lane to 30mph. - The widening of Ranvilles Lane in accordance with approved plans.

-• Provision and long-term management and maintenance of the paths within the site, and for their use by the general public.
+- ii) the applicant/owner first entering into a planning obligation under Section 106 of the Town and Country Planning Act 1990 (as amended) on terms drafted by the Solicitor to the Council to secure: - On-site provision of 4 dwellings as affordable housing and a financial contribution to secure an equivalent of 2.4 units of off-site contribution of £249,638.00 for affordable housing.
+The type, size, mix and tenure to be agreed to the satisfaction of Officers. - Financial contribution to secure satisfactory mitigation of the 'in combination' effects that the increase in residential units on the site would cause through increased recreational disturbance of the Solent Coastal Special Protection Areas. - TRO for highway to extend the speed reduction along Ranvilles Lane to 30mph. - The widening of Ranvilles Lane in accordance with the approved plans. - Provision and long-term management and maintenance of the paths and open space within the site, and for their use by the general public.

-GRANT PLANNING PERMISSION, subject to the following Conditions:
+GRANT OUTLINE PLANNING PERMISSION, subject to the following Conditions: